smallwins/blog.begin.com/src/views/posts/2019-10-31-how-to-create-a-bundler-free-openjs-architect-serverless-app-with-babel.md

 published: 'October 31, 2019'
 ---

-# How to create a bundler-free OpenJS Architect serverless app with Babel

 ![arc25](arc25.jpg)

 In this article we’ll set up an **OpenJS Architect** project that uses Babel to compile code for AWS Lambda, but without adding a bundler or additional external dependencies.
 Folks looking for the most minimal serverless setup for a modern JS build step, this is article for you!